mayjspencer/mayjspencer/README.md

 ### Hi!
-I'm a Computer Science graduate from the University of Oklahoma
+I'm a Computer Science graduate from the University of Oklahoma.

 - I’m currently mastering data structures and algorithms, working with AI tools, and searching for careers in tech.
 - I prefer to use Python, but have experience with C++, Java, TypeScript, Javascript, and SQL.